ABACUS-GLAU/Second-Year-Projects/README.md

 # Second-Year-Projects
-This repository is for hosting the seond year student's projects.
+This repository is for hosting the seond year students projects.